 Generally, the IRS will accept an installment agreement if the tax owed is less than $25,000 and the balance due will be paid within five years.
 Additionally, if your balance due is $10,000 or less, and you meet some other guidelines, the IRS can't deny your request.
-You'll be required to pay a "user fee" (currently $43) to obtain the installment agreement, and you'll still get hit with monthly late-payment penalties of 0.25%.
+You'll be required to pay a "user fee" of $105 (or $52 if you use electronic funds withdrawal) to obtain the installment agreement, and you'll still get hit with monthly late-payment penalties of 0.25%.
 But an installment agreement is still better than ignoring your obligation.

-If you think an installment agreement is for you, make your request on IRS Form 9465 (Installment Agreement Request).
+If you think an installment agreement is for you, make your request on IRS Form 9465 -- Installment Agreement Request (link opens a PDF).
 You can file this form separately, or you can simply attach the form to your tax return, which should be filed by the normal April 17 deadline.
 The form is only one page long and requires a minimal amount of information, although the IRS could request more information from you down the road.

 Extension to pay